 Mandatory auto insurance was introduced and has evolved to ensure there is a minimum level of financial restitution available should a collision result in injury, death or property damage.

-In Alberta, it is mandatory for drivers to have two forms of auto coverage:
+In Alberta, it is mandatory for drivers to have three areas of auto coverage:

 - Third-party liability insurance